fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 Examples:

-The following instruction declares a signal with a signature of type void.
+The following instruction declares a signal with a void signature.

 .. code:: c++

     ::fwCom::Signal< void() >::sptr sig = ::fwCom::Signal< void() >::New();

-The connection between a signal and a slot of the same information type :
+The connection between a signal and a slot of the same information type:

 .. code:: c++

     sig->connect(slotStart);

-The following instruction will trigger the execution of all slots connected to this signal :
+The following instruction will trigger the execution of all slots connected to this signal:

 .. code:: c++

     sig->emit();

-It is possible to connect multiple slots having the same information type to the same signal and trigger simultaneously their execution.
+It is possible to connect multiple slots with the same information type to the same signal and trigger their simultaneous execution.

-Signals can take several arguments as signature and trigger their connected slots by passing the right arguments.
+Signals can take several arguments as a signature which will trigger their connected slots by passing the right arguments.

 In the following example a signal is declared of type void(int, int).
-The signal is connected to two slots of different type void (int) and int (int, int).
+The signal is connected to two different types of slot, void (int) and int (int, int).

 .. code:: c++